 Dear Judy: First, I should let readers know that my blog posts routinely show up in several hundred print newspapers around the country, syndicated by Creators.
 Local editors often edit for space, dropping details such as specific resources.
 But not to worry.
-This is the model you want: Hoover Linx Signature Cordless 18V Lithium-Ion Stick Vacuum Cleaner (Amazon and Walmart).
+This is the model you want: Hoover Linx Signature Cordless 18V Lithium-Ion Stick Vacuum Cleaner (Amazon).
 You can read the whole thing here: Best Inexpensive Cordless Stick Vacuum.

 Thanks for being such a loyal reader and feel free to write anytime!

 Dear Mary: Can I use your Wood and Laminate Floor Cleaner to clean my wood cabinets?
 Millie